epfl-ada/ada-2022-project-m10kka10akka/README.md

 **Step 3**: In-depth Analysis <br>

 Merge dataframes together.
-Find the top highest-frequency path pattern appeared in the dataset.
+Find which category do people tend to choose in their first article selection.
+Find the top highest-frequency path pair appeared in all finished path (path pair means: assume the path is A->B->C, path pairs are (A,B) and (B,C)).
 Preliminarily analyse the relationship between those most common pattern and the data category, article, plain-text.

 **Step 4**: Topic modeling (LDA) <br>
 Use the LDA model to analyse the first step when users are playing the game.